morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 ## Cleaning the dataset

-A dataset was compiled in the next step.
-I need to make sure the entries are correct and check for missing data or corrupted values, and decide what to do with these entries in order to have a good foundation for an analysis.
+A dataset was compiled in the previous step.
+I need to make sure the entries are correct and to check for missing data or corrupted values, and decide what to do with these entries in order to have a good foundation for an analysis.

 ### Importing back our data

-The first step is indeed to load our dataset from its MySQL enclosure.
+We stored this dataset in a MySQL database, so first of all we have to retrieve it.

 <details>
   <summary>Click to see code</summary>